geoffgraham/GeoffGraham/wp-content/plugins/contact-form-7/readme.txt

 == Screenshots ==

 1. screenshot-1.png

 == Changelog ==

 For more information, see [Releases](http://contactform7.com/category/releases/).

-= 4.0.3 =
+= 4.1.2 =

-* The contextual help tab has been added to admin pages.
-* Changed the admin menu icon to "email" dashicon.
+* Added role="form" to wrapper div elements.
+* Added wrapping label elements to quiz question strings.
-* Translations for Croatian, Turkish, and Catalan have been updated.
+* Translation for Portuguese has been updated.

-= 4.0.2 =
+= 4.1.1 =

-* Introduced wpcf7_build_query() to correctly apply urlencode to keys and values in URL queries.
+* Security enhancement: use wp_rand() instead of mt_rand() for CAPTCHA file name generation to make it harder for attackers to predict its next value.
+* Modified wpcf7_plugin_url(): use plugins_url() internally.
-* Translations for Portuguese, Spanish, Hungarian, and German have been updated.
+* Translations for Russian, Hungarian, Swedish, German, and Turkish have been updated.

-= 4.0.1 =

-* Fixed a bug that caused an error when creating new contact forms in some environment.
-* Translations for Portuguese and Croatian have been updated.

-= 4.0 =
+= 4.1 =

-* The default mail template changed (see [Best Practice to Set Up Mail](http://contactform7.com/best-practice-to-set-up-mail/)).
+* Added maxlength and minlength options to several form-tag types.
+* Added [count] form-tag type that represents character count for form fields.
+* Introduced WPCF7_Validation class to handle the user-input validation process.
+* Added the front-end URL normalization for [url] fields.
+* Added default:get, default:post and default:post_meta options to get default values from the context.
-* Translations for Slovak, German, Turkish and Portuguese have been updated.
+* Translations for Turkish, German, Portuguese, Dutch, and Hebrew have been updated.
-* WordPress 3.9 or higher is required.
+* WordPress 4.0 or higher is required.